Marker Making in Garment Industry

 Difference Between Manual and Computerized Techniques

-1Computerized is the best method of marker making and is widely used.Manual is not the best method of marker making and is not widely used.
+1Computerized is the best method of marker making and is widely used.Manual methods of marker-making are not the best and are not widely used.

-2In this method, every component of patterns is kept in the memory of the computer, and Grade ruler is also mentioned.In this method, every component of patterns is kept in the memory of the marker maker and Grade Rulers are not mentioned.
+2In this method, each component of the pattern is kept in the memory of the computer.
+Grade Ruler is also mentioned.In this method, each component of the pattern is kept in the memory of the marker maker, and Grade Rulers are not mentioned.

 3Suitable for large-scale production.Suitable for small-scale production.

-4Marker efficiency is higher than manual method.Marker efficiency is comparatively lower.
+4Marker efficiency is higher than the manual method.Marker efficiency is comparatively lower.

-5Least amount of wastage of fabric.Large amount of wastage of fabric.
+5Least amount of wastage of fabric.Large amounts of fabric wastage.

-6If required, printout of marker is possible anytime.Printout of markers is not possible anytime.
+6If required, a printout of the marker is possible at any time.Printout of markers is not possible all the time.

 7Automatic grading.Only manual grading.